Aliases for CAMK2A Gene

 External Ids for CAMK2A Gene

 The product of this gene belongs to the serine/threonine protein kinases family, and to the Ca(2+)/calmodulin-dependent protein kinases subfamily.
 Calcium signaling is crucial for several aspects of plasticity at glutamatergic synapses.
 This calcium calmodulin-dependent protein kinase is composed of four different chains: alpha, beta, gamma, and delta.
 The alpha chain encoded by this gene is required for hippocampal long-term potentiation (LTP) and spatial learning.
 In addition to its calcium-calmodulin (CaM)-dependent activity, this protein can undergo autophosphorylation, resulting in CaM-independent activity.
-Two transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Nov 2008]
+Several transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Jun 2018]

 GeneCards Summary for CAMK2A Gene

-CAMK2A (Calcium/Calmodulin-Dependent Protein Kinase II Alpha) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include calmodulin binding and calmodulin-dependent protein kinase activity.
-An important paralog of this gene is DCX.
+CAMK2A (Calcium/Calmodulin Dependent Protein Kinase II Alpha) is a Protein Coding gene.
+Diseases associated with CAMK2A include Mental Retardation, Autosomal Recessive 63 and Mental Retardation, Autosomal Dominant 53.
+Among its related pathways are Neuroscience and Translation Translation regulation by Alpha-1 adrenergic receptors.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is CAMK2D.